4 Conditionals

 4.4.1 Using logical indexing/sub-setting

-In the preceding Chapters 2 and 3, we have been using an alternative to conditional expressions without expressing it in these terms.
-When using logical indexing or sub-setting on vectors (in Section 2.3.2) or on (parts of) data frames (in Section 3.4.3), we actually performed conditional selections and transformations of data.
-To revisit this, let’s use the following data frame df:
+In the preceding Chapters 2 and 3, we have been using an alternative to conditional expressions without always expressing it in these terms.
+When using logical indexing or sub-setting on vectors (in Section 2.3.3) or on (parts of) data frames (in Section 3.4.3), we chose and changed elements that satisfy some criterion.
+As we explicitly pointed out in Section 2.3.3, this can be interpreted as a conditional selection and transformation of data.
+To establish this insight more firmly, let’s use the following data frame df:

 Table 4.1: Basic information on seven people.